courselabs/docker/labs/compose/solution.md

 docker inspect rng_nginx_1
 ```

-> You'll see it has two IP addresses, one from each network - like a machine with two network cards.
+> You'll see it has two IP addresses in the network section at the end of the output.
+This is one IP from each network - like a machine with two network cards.

 Test connectivity from the Nginx container to the web container: